AminaAzzmouri/skillfolio-backend/README.md

 ## 🚀 Deployment (env-based settings)

-- In production, configure settings via environment variables instead of editing code.
+- In production, configure settings via environment variables instead of editing code (e.g., `.env` or your host provider’s panel).

 - Create an `.env` (or set real env vars in your host) with: